bobo-nums/ece445/notebooks/colin/README.md

 Today we discussed whether to implement isolation between the 24 V voltage levels and the 3.3 V and 5 V levels required for the MCU and sensors.
 This would require additional components beyond what we already ordered for our power board but we decided this was worth the extra effort to ensure signal integrity for our sensors.
 Thus, we will be altering our existing power board to include small (2-5 W) isolated DC-DC converters.
 Based on our calculations of the power consumption of our MCU and sensors, we will draw a maximum of 0.5 W from our converters.

 # 2022-03-02 - Voltage Isolation Designing
 Upon further analysis, we have decided to move the step-down voltage conversion to the MCU board to be closer to the sensors and MCU.
 Thus, we will also require jumpers between the boards to provide 5 V and isolated ground to the power board for a few components.
-We have decided to utilize the SPBW03F-05 isolated DC-DC converter [SPBW03F-05](datasheets/SPBW03F-05.pdf "SPBW03F-05") for our 5 V level.
+We have decided to utilize the [SPBW03F-05](datasheets/SPBW03F-05.pdf "SPBW03F-05") isolated DC-DC converter for our 5 V level.
 This provides isolation and is rated for up to 3 W, which provides the maximum required power drawn by the sensors and allows leeway for additional power drawn during the operation of the MCU.

-Additionally, in order to allow for proper voltage isolation, we will include opto-isolators [MOCD207M](datasheets/MOCD207M.pdf "MOCD207M") that can transmit the signals from our sensors across the different ground levels.
+Additionally, in order to allow for proper voltage isolation, we will include [MOCD207M](datasheets/MOCD207M.pdf "MOCD207M") opto-isolators that can transmit the signals from our sensors across the different ground levels.

 It is important to note that the 3.3 V DC-DC converter will no longer be utilized.
 The humidity sensor was the only component that would require 3.3 V, which is unnecessary considering it can safely operate at 5 V.